apache/trafficcontrol/traffic_portal/test/integration/Readme.md

 ### Run Tests
 ---
-run `tsc` from trafficportal directory.
+run `tsc` from integration directory.
 This command will compile and convert the typescript files into javascript files.
-The generated js files are available in trafficPortal/GeneratedCode directory run `protractor ./GeneratedCode/config.js --params.baseUrl='https://localhost:443'` from trafficportal directory.
+The generated js files are available in integration/GeneratedCode directory run `protractor ./GeneratedCode/config.js --params.baseUrl='https://localhost:443'` from integration directory.
 This command will run the protractor test from the environment user input.

 ### Test Automation Framework
 ![TP Automation Framework](/trafficportal/tp-framework.png)